The most important aspect of a company identity is its logo.

 Logos on websites

-Website visitors should be able to access information quickly, so a logo shouldn’t take up too much space ‘above the fold’ – this is the portion of the web page that is visible when the page first loads.
+The logo shouldn’t take up too much space ‘above the fold’ – this is the portion of the web page that is visible when the page first loads.

 The solution?
-A clear, responsive logo.
+A responsive logo.

 Logos for social media networks